KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 Throughout this experience the user relies on the security of a centralized third party to ensure that their purchases and sales are conducted honestly and accurately.
 When the user is finished exchanging, they hand back their IOUs and tell the CEX the address where they would like to export their purchases.

-Only once the user receives their digital assets back into an address which they control can the user rest assured that they truly "own" these assets again.
+Once the user receives their digital assets back into an address which they control, they are again truly the "owner" of these assets.

 ### Problems with Centralized Exchanges